mahmoudElserafi/URLplayer/urlplayer-Privacy-Policy.md

-📄 Privacy Policy for URL Player Ultimate
+Privacy Policy – URL Player Ultimate
-Last Updated: [25/06/2025]

-1. Introduction
+Effective Date: [26/06/2025]

-Welcome to URL Player Ultimate.
-Your privacy is important to us.
-This Privacy Policy explains how we handle user data within the app.
+At URL Player Ultimate, we respect your privacy and are committed to protecting your personal data.
+This Privacy Policy explains what data the app uses, how it is stored, and your rights as a user.

-2. Data We Collect
+🔐 What Data We Collect
-We do not collect or transmit any personal information to our servers or any third parties.
+We do not collect any personal information or send any data to external servers.
+The app does not use any form of tracking or analytics.

-The app may store the following data locally on your device only:
+However, for functionality, the app may store the following locally on your device:

-Video URLs entered or opened by you

-Your playlists and watch history
+Video links (URLs) you enter or play

+Playlists you create

-Player settings and preferences
+Playback history and preferences

-3. How Data is Stored
-All data is saved locally on your device.
-It is not uploaded, shared, or transmitted to any remote server.
+This data is only stored on your device and never shared.

-4. User Control & Data Deletion
+🗑️ How You Control Your Data
-You are always in control of your data.
+You remain in full control of your saved data.
 You can:

-Delete individual URLs or history from within the app
+Manually delete links, playlists, or history from within the app

-Clear all app data by using the app’s built-in reset/clear functions or through your device’s settings
+Clear all app data using your device’s system settings

-We do not retain any backups of your data.
-Once deleted, the data is permanently removed from your device.
+The app does not back up or transfer your data anywhere — once you delete it, it’s gone for good.

-5. Permissions
+📱 Permissions We Use
-URL Player Ultimate may request the following permissions:
+To give you the best experience, the app may request:

-Internet Access: To stream video content from online URLs.
+Internet Access – to stream videos from URLs

-Storage Access (Optional): To save playlist files or read from your device’s storage if you choose to use that feature.
+Storage Access (optional) – to read/write playlist files if you choose to use that feature

-6. No Third-Party Sharing
-We do not share, sell, or disclose your information to any third parties.
-Your usage data and saved links stay on your device.

-7. Contact Us
+We do not access your personal files or media unless you explicitly choose to interact with them via the app.

+🤝 Third-Party Services
+URL Player Ultimate does not use third-party services that collect or process user data, such as analytics, ad networks, or crash reporting tools.

+🔄 Policy Updates
+We may update this Privacy Policy from time to time.
+Any changes will be clearly reflected in the app and on our listing.

-If you have any questions or concerns about your privacy or this policy, feel free to contact us at:
+If you have questions or feedback about this policy, contact us at:
 📧 [nullbytes.co@gmail.com]

-This policy may be updated occasionally.
-We recommend checking this page periodically for any changes.